JD95/write-you-a-tic-tac-toe/README.md

 As we learned previously, the lowercase types are type parameters.
 Which means that they could be any type.
 Often times, you can't do much with a completely generic type.
 For example the type `(a -> a)` only has one function associated with it, `id`.

 In order to make generic functions more useful, we can define what is called a `typeclass`.
 Type classes are ways of ensure that generic types support certain functions.
 The simplest of these is the `Show` typeclass.

+[could talk about how to have ghc do some of this automatically, i.e. deriving Show ... ]

 ### Show